 Shogi is recognized as a CLASSIC Chess variant, distinguished for its immense popularity and rich history.
-It has been featured at the top of our pages in February 2002 and January 2011.
+The highest level of recognition, only three games are rated as Classic: Chess, Xiangqi (Chinese Chess), and Shogi (Japanese Chess).

 Shogi is the Japanese cousin of Chess.
 It is very similar to Chess in some respects, differing from it mainly by allowing players to keep captured pieces and replay them as their own.
 While still very much like Chess in the object, the general rules, and some of the pieces used, this one difference makes the experience of playing Shogi quite different from the experience of playing Chess.
 It allows players who are behind to more easily get ahead, and it can keep the outcome of the game more uncertain until the very end.
 Compare this to Chess, where the difference of a single Pawn can decide the outcome of the game between equally skilled players.
 This difference from Chess helps keep the game interesting and exciting until the end.

 The similarites between Chess and Shogi suggest a common origin, and it is commonly held that their common origin was a game called Chaturanga, which arose in India in approximately the 7th century AD.
 From there Chaturanga migrated both westward and northward, mutating along the way.
 The western branch became Shatranj in Arabia and Orthodox Chess in Europe.
 The eastward migration likely crossed the Bay of Bengal to Southeast Asia, leading to Makruk in Siam (Thailand) and Sittuyin in Burma (Myanmar).
 The northward migration spread to China, where it became Xiangqi, and turned east to Korea, where it became Janggi.
 Shogi shows signs of influence from the regional variants in both southeast Asia and east Asia, and its origin may be syncretic.
 Notably, Japan was home to many variants, and one that was originally called 'Small Shogi'.
 Eventually, Small Shogi (though it went through many forms) won out over the larger variants and is now referred to simply as 'Shogi'.
 It is certain that Shogi in its present form was played in Japan as early as the 16th century.